-- A copy of Alternate ID (if applicable): Work Permit (TOURISM RELATED) / Passport / Refugee Status Document / (Permanent) Residency Document etc.
+- A certified copy of Alternate ID (if applicable): Work Permit (TOURISM RELATED) / Passport / Refugee Status Document / (Permanent) Residency Document etc.

 - A PASSPORT Number is very important if you have an Alternate ID.

-- Copy of your highest qualification
+- A certified copy of your highest qualification

 - If you speak a language other than ENGLISH and AFRIKAANS or any of the other 9 official languages of South Africa, you are required to hand in proof of fluency for the relevant language(s).
 A letter from an official body such as a university or embassy shall suffice.

 For your convenience please deposit the required amount directly into the account of Tourist Guide Institute.
 See the bank account details on registration form.